YuchenXia/AASbyLLM/related_works/README.md

-# Semantics for data integration:
+# Category: Semantics for data integration
 Other paper point out the importance of the semantics
 ## 27. The Semantic Asset Administration Shell (2019)
 - **Summary**: It introduces an ontology for the AAS specification, creates an RML mapping, enables mappings from between different data formats, and provides resources for validating RDF entities.
 The paper focuses on bridging the gap between industrial manufacturing frameworks and Semantic Web contributions, aiming to enhance data integration, reasoning, and interoperability in industrial scenarios through semantic formalization.